tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

     ![The connection string to the Azure Database is visible.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image54.png "View the connection string")

 4. Press **F5**, and navigate to [http://localhost:portno/api/Users](http://localhost:portno/api/Users), you should get an error.
 Because you encrypted the column in the previous exercies, EntityFramework is not able to retrieve the value.
-You would need to add the AzureKeyVaultProvider to the code in order for .NET to handle the encrypted column.
+You would need to add the [AzureKeyVaultProvider for Entity Framework](https://blogs.msdn.microsoft.com/sqlsecurity/2015/11/10/using-the-azure-key-vault-key-store-provider-for-always-encrypted/) reference to the project and then register the provider code in order for .NET to handle the encrypted column and add the "Column Encryption Setting=Enabled" to the connection string.

 ## Exercise 4: Securing the network